Privacy Policy

 - Information relating to compliments or complaints

-We also collect or use the following special category information to provide services and goods, including delivery:
+We also collect or use the following special category information to provide services and goods, including delivery.
+This information is subject to additional protection due to its sensitive nature:

 - Health information